Kernix13/vision-grid-express/README.md

 3️⃣ Both pages:

 1. Should all buttons have an accent hover color like the home page?
 The board page and home page modal have primary color hover bg...
-2. Gradient header - yes or no???
+2. Change the hrefs in robots.txt and sitemap.xml when/if I go live
-3. Change the hrefs in robots.txt and sitemap.xml when/if I go live
+3. Find SVGs to replace Font Awesome icons

 4️⃣ README.md: